 4. If the SSH Service is Down

-Make sure you enable the required services, and it must be running in the background.
-If the service is down, the SSH daemon will not accept the incoming connection, and you will get the “connection refused” error on the screen.
+Ensure you enable the required services, which must run in the background.
+If the service is down, the SSH daemon will not accept the incoming connection, and you will get the connection refused error on the screen.

-For checking the status of the running service, you can run the below-mentioned command from the terminal.
+To check the running service's status, you can run the below-mentioned command from the terminal.

 sudo service ssh status